Skip to main content

 2.1 OVERVIEW

-The Port’s marine safety management system recognises these issues and, as a result, the PLA has in place several restrictions and limitations on towage operations both in this central area and throughout the tidal Thames.
+The Port’s marine safety management system recognises these issues and, as a result, the PLA has in place several regulations concerning towage operations throughout the tidal Thames.

-This Code does not seek to reproduce PLA regulations but simply to assist with the better understanding of them.
-All the regulations quoted here should be available onboard and understood by Tug Masters and crew.
+This Code does not seek to reproduce or replace PLA regulations but provides further guidance on how safe operations may be completed.
+All the regulations quoted here should be available to and be understood by all those involved in craft towage operations.

 The principal regulations affecting the navigation of craft towage tugs that should be held onboard the vessel are: